 Deacon, T.W.
 (1997).
 The symbolic species: The coevolution of language and the brain.
 New York: Norton.

-The first level of processing corresponds to biological, primitive, reactive, survival-driven (immediate concerns for self) domains of awareness.
+The first level of processing corresponds to themes of biological, primitive, reactive, survival-driven (immediate concerns for self) domains of awareness.
 It involves creating a representation of the physical world.
 We don’t actually experience the world directly as it is; we experience it through our senses.
-Our senses provide us information (interactions of visual light, molecular smells, haptic texture, etc) from which the mind creates its own iconic perceptions of the world.
+Our senses provide us with information (interactions of visual light, molecular smells, haptic texture, etc) from which the mind creates its own iconic perceptions of the world.

 LEVELS OF COGNITION

-A MULTI-LEVEL SYSTEM OF COGNITION
+A MULTI-LEVEL EMERGENT SYSTEM OF COGNITION

 A NEW FRAME OF MIND